se4ai2324-uniba/MalURLs/README.md

 - Prometheus service on http://localhost:9090/
 - Grafana service on http://localhost:3000/

+For further details see the report [here](reports\locust_report.html)

 ## **Prometheus**
 While locust performs load test, Prometheus generates data on perforamance and load, those data are used by Grafana for visualization.

 ## **Grafana**
 We use Grafana for data visualization, monitoring, and analytics that enables users to create dynamic and interactive dashboards.
+For further details see the report [here](reports\grafana_report.PNG).

 ## **Alibi-detect**